csreuter/csreuter.github.io/_posts/2023-08-21-future-of-data-engineering.md

 ### What will happen?

 If the cloud warehousing vendors continue to make big bets on data engineering, operating based on their familiar goals ("get it in the warehouse!"), they are likely to do so by optimizing for workflows that happen totally in the warehouse at the expense of hybrid workloads that are mixed between the warehouse and elsewhere.
-Snowflake and other vendors are arleady in danger of becoming a panacea by making a push for data engineering.
+Snowflake and other vendors are already in danger of becoming a panacea by making a push for data engineering.
 If they optimize for an in-warehouse singularity - they are almost certain to disrupt themselves by rolling out a substand product in the context of data engineering, while losing focus on their core business of warehousing for analytics.

 To be clear, I hope that is not the case.
 Instead, I hope that the warehouse vendors build modular data engineering that can fit elegantly as a cog in a machine, instead of acting as an opaque machine.
 There is a world where this is possible, and I hope that we're living in that [timeline](https://www.quora.com/What-is-the-difference-between-a-Multiverse-and-Alternate-Timeline).
 Let’s all pay attention, as the future unfolds in front of us.
 It is going to be great.